Last updated on April 6th, 2025 at 04:52 pm

 P51 Tuskegee Airmen Flew in WWII

-More than 7,000 African American airmen were stationed at Keesler Field by 1943.
-These soldiers included pre-aviation cadets, radio operators, bombardiers, aviation mechanics, and aviation technicians.
-These soldiers supported the Tuskegee Airmen fighting in Europe.
+By 1943, over 7,000 African American airmen were stationed at Keesler Field.
+Among them were pre-aviation cadets, radio operators, bombardiers, aviation mechanics, and technicians.
+These skilled individuals played a vital role in supporting the legendary Tuskegee Airmen as they fought in Europe during World War II.

 Courtesy of Keesler AFB